 What is my name card for?
 You will be issued a name card in the East Room during check-in.
 Bring it with you to the ceremony.
-You will hand the card to the announcer just before you receive a ceremonial handout on stage (an envelope or scroll).
+You will hand the card to the announcer just before you receive a ceremonial handout (envelope) on stage.
 The announcer will read the information that is listed on your name card as you start across the platform.

 Will diplomas be handed out at the ceremony?